 At the time of this Incogni review, the service is only available for residents of the US, UK, Canada, Switzerland, and EU.

-Since Incogni is going to send data removal requests on your behalf, the data brokers need some way to know that the requests are legitimate.
-The Power of Attorney document proves that Incogni is authorized to request data removal on your behalf.
+Since Incogni is going to send data removal requests on your behalf, the information resellers need some way to know that the requests are legitimate.
+The Authorization form proves that Incogni is authorized to request data removal on your behalf.

-Incogni is an easy-to-use, yet powerful tool for getting your personal data removed from at last some of the data brokerage firms that are springing up all over the place.
+Incogni is an easy-to-use yet powerful tool for getting your data removed from at least some of the data brokerage firms that are springing up all over the place.
 It is not the only product that aims to help you deal with this problem, but it comes with a reasonable price tag and the pro-privacy pedigree of the Surfshark family.

 Before we go on, let’s take a look at the highlights from our Incogni review:

 - Incogni offers an intuitive dashboard that simplifies the process of managing data removal requests.
 Users can effortlessly track the progress of their requests, view broker ratings, and follow completed processes, making it a hassle-free experience.